mikeAdamss/V4andRecipes/README.md

 # Install

 Install python3 and a virtual environment.
-A python virtual environment exists entirely in a single folder chosen by you, with a copy of python3 and all its libraries and depedenencies theirin.
+A python virtual environment exists entirely in a single folder chosen by you, holding a unqiue copy of python3 and all its libraries and dependencies.

 Its entirely up to you what you call you virtual environment but they tend to be purpose specific, so something information like "databaker_env", "pyEnvDatabaker" etc would be sensible.
-Don't make it too long as it'll appear before your command prompt once activated.
+Be aware it'll also appear before your command prompt once activated.

 ### Part 1: Install Python3 and Virtual Environment

 Databaker v2 is a python3 application, macOS uses python2.
-We'll need to install python3 and setup a virtual environment.
+We'll need to install python3 then setup the virtual environment.
 * `brew install python3`
 * `python3 -m venv <virtual env name>`
-* Activate your new environment with `source ./<virtual env name>/bin/activate` When activated your env name will appear in parenthesis before your command prompt.
+* Activate your new environment with `source ./<virtual env name>/bin/activate` When activated your env name should appear in parenthesis before your command prompt.
   Enter `deactivate` (no path required) to return to the usual shell.

 ## Part 2: Clone this Repo and Install Libraries
 * Clone this repo.
-* Navigate into /V4andRecipes and run ```pip install -r requirements.txt```.
+* Navigate into /V4andRecipes and run ```pip install -r requirements.txt```

-This will include our branched (V4 enabled) version of databaker, along with all python libraries used in the wider data transformation processes.
+This will include our branched (V4 enabled) version of databaker, along with all python libraries and helper scipts/tools used in the wider data transformation processes.

 # Details